gnoverse/community/packages/p/pierre115/gnov/README.md

             {X: 102, Y: 40, Label: "C"},
 			{X: 103, Y: 60, Label: "D"},
         },
-        Title: "Evolution of sales",
+        Title: "Sales Growth",
-        XAxis: "Années",
+        XAxis: "Years",
-        YAxis: "Ventes",
+        YAxis: "Sales",
-        Flag:  "re",
+        FlagRe:  true,
+        maxticks: 20,
+        width: 800,
+        height: 800,
     }
 ```

 ## Flags

-Actually there is one existing flags : `Lineary Regression flag` that display the `regression line` of the scatterplot can be actived by the flag `re`.
+`Lineary Regression flag` that display the `regression line` of the scatterplot can be actived by the bool `true`.
 Each flag shows the `equation` of the regression in the top left of the Scatterplot.